 I wrote a ~2,000 word article to help you make decisions but it was too much to consume and really take action on.
-So I made a decision (see what I did there?) to separate it into four weeks worth of posts to help you improve your decision making skills.
+So I made a decision (see what I did there?) to simplify it into one simple post to help you improve your decision making skills.

 The Power of Simplification